Joy Reidenberg

 Joy S. Gaylinn Reidenberg is an American comparative anatomist specializing in the vocal and breathing apparatus of mammals, particularly cetaceans (whales, including dolphins and porpoises).
 She is best known as the Comparative Anatomist in the TV science documentary series Inside Nature's Giants where she has dissected a number of animals varying in species.
-In addition, Reidenberg has also contributed to several other TV documentaries centered around animal life and anatomy.
-Throughout her career, she has received numerous awards ranging from academic honors to film and recognition awards.
-In 2024, she has also participated in the first dissection of a rare species of whale.

 Education

 Reidenberg became interested in animal science and art as a high school student.
 She earned a bachelor's degree (B.A.) from Cornell University in 1983, a master's (M.Phil.) from the Mount Sinai School of Medicine Graduate Program in Biological Sciences in 1985, and a doctorate (Ph.D.) in Biomedical Sciences: Anatomy in 1988.
 There, she worked with anthropologist Jeffrey Laitman.

 Career

 Media

 In 2009, a British production company now known as Windfall Films approached her about coming to Ireland on short notice to help dissect a 19.8 m (65 ft) fin whale that had washed up on the south coast.
-She conducted the dissection, and the company was so happy with her performance that they asked her to become a regular contributor to Inside Nature's Giants, dissecting a variety of animals (18 episodes in total), and explaining their anatomy.
-These animals include: fin whale, sperm whale, lion, tiger, elephant, giraffe, hippo, crocodile, python, great white shark, giant squid, camel, kangaroo, cassowary, baboon, leatherback sea turtle, polar bear, race horse, giant jungle insects.
-Reidenberg has also starred in the 4-episode series "Sex in the Wild" (on PBS in the USA), also known as "Born in the Wild" (on Channel 4 in the UK), about animal reproduction in elephants, orangutans (and other primates), dolphins (and other whales), and kangaroos (and other marsupials).
+She conducted the dissection, and the company was so happy with her performance that they asked her to become a regular contributor to Inside Nature's Giants, dissecting a variety of animals (18 episodes in total), and explaining their anatomy..
+Reidenberg has also starred in the 4-episode series "Sex in the Wild" on PBS (known as "Born in the Wild" on Channel 4 in the UK).
 She was also featured in a 3-day live series called "Big Blue Live" on PBS about marine life in Monterey Bay, California.
-In November 2013, she held a TED Talk about the respiratory functions of whales and how they are used in communication and echolocation.

-She has also made appearances in many other TV documentaries on PBS, BBC, CBC, SBS, NatGeo, Science Channel, Discovery, Channel 4 (UK), and many other networks, including: